AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/start_live_android_uikit.md

-# Get started with Video Call using UIKit
+# Get started with Interactive Live Streaming using UIKit

+Agora’s Interactive Live Streaming makes it easy for you to build apps with audio and video streaming in order to can host large-scale live audio and video streaming events with real-time interactivity.

 Real-time video chatting immerses people in the sights and sounds of human connections.
 This keeps your users engaged for longer with your app.
-Agora Video SDK makes it easy for you to manage video calls and interactive live streaming events in an app.
+Agora Video SDK makes it easy for you to manage Interactive Live Streaming events in an app.
 UIKit is a library that combines Agora real-time engagement functionality into a customizable user interface.
 Have another coffee, we have done all the work for you.

 ![](images/uikit-ui.png)

-This page shows the minimum code you need to add a real-time engagement interface into your app using UIKit.
+This page shows the minimum code you need to host an Interactive Live Streaming event from your app using UIKit.

 ## Understand the tech

-The following figure shows the workflow UIKit integrates into your app in order to achieve Video Call functionality.
+The following figure shows the workflow UIKit integrates into your app in order to achieve Interactive Live Streaming functionality.

 ![](https://web-cdn.agora.io/docs-files/1629250175461)